austinjaney/Blog/Resources for Sysadmins.md

-# Resources for Learning Systems Administration
+# Resources for Systems Administration
+So you want to be a Sysadmin...
+Alright well heres a few things I learned from

 ### Podcasts
 1. [Security Now](https://pca.st/securitynow)